-There is a backbone database system in Budapest with our own data management and programming staff supporting all data management needs of a clinical trial.
-In order assure reliable operations at all times, Auxiliis has also access to an independent server farm, which contains the internet backbone of Hungary.
-This set-up ensures adequate internet bandwith even for large size trials.
+The backbone database system in Budapest with Auxiliis’ own data management and programming staff supports all data management needs of a clinical trial.
+In order assure reliable operations at all times, Auxiliis data servers are placed into an independent server farm fulfilling all IT security requirements and ensuring adequate internet bandwidth even for large scale global trials.

-TrialMaster™ is validated electronic data management system compliant with all FDA and EMA regulations.
-This system has in-built Academy training options for all user levels engaged in the system.
-Investigators need to pass a basic training module before they will get automatic access to enter trial data.
+TrialMaster™ is a validated electronic data management system compliant with all FDA and EMA regulations with built-in training options for all user roles engaged in the system.
+Investigators need to pass a basic training module before they will get access to enter trial data.
 Full edit check and very smooth data management and cleaning are features of this eDC system.
 Automatic flagging resulting in fully automated e-mail sending to relevant staff of sponsor or CRO is easily set up.
-In addition, TrialMaster™ has a risk based monitoring module and a CDISC/SDTM (define xml) mapping facility which has been internally validated by Omnicom.
+In addition, TrialMaster™ has various internally validated optional modules to support risk based monitoring, CDISC/SDTM mapping, medical coding, capturing of ePROs.
 If needed, TrialMaster™ also supports paper based data collection.
-Auxiliis can integrate data from third sources (e.g. central laboratory, ePRO, etc) into the clinical database.
+Auxiliis can easily integrate data from third sources (e.g. central laboratory, central ECG, ePRO) into the clinical database.

-Auxiliis has ample experience in Phase I, II and III with the eDC system of TrialMaster™.
-Recently, Auxiliis successfully launched a phase III oncology trial in more than 100 sites in Europe, USA, Asia, Australia and New Zealand.
+Auxiliis has ample experience in Phase I, II and III with TrialMaster™.
+Recently, Auxiliis successfully completed a phase III oncology trial in more than 100 sites in Europe, USA, Asia, Australia and New Zealand.

+Auxiliis provides full statistical support to customers from elaborating study design and sample size determination /power calculation, writing the statistical sections of protocols all the way to the writing of the integrated Clinical Study report.
 Data analysis is done based upon a statistical analysis plan (SAP), including mock tables, listings and figures, created by Auxiliis.
-After mutual agreement with the customer this SAP becomes the guideline for analysis.
+All programming is standardly done in SAS.
+At Auxiliis all programming (SAS or other) activities (including but not limited to data analysis, biostatistics, data integration and conversion) are performed under Git version control that ensures a reliable codebase.
+After mutual agreement with the customer, the SAP becomes the guideline for analysis.
 A draft version of the tables, listings and figures is sent to Sponsor for review.
 Comments are implemented in the final version which will be accompanied by the statistical text of the integrated Report (according to the ICH – E3 guideline).
-Before un-blinding the data, if applicable, a blinded data –review meeting is planned.
-The major goal is to determine the different analysis population (FAS, SAF, and PPS) and to identify protocol violators.
+Before un-blinding the data, if applicable, a blinded data review meeting is planned with the major goal of determining the different analysis populations (FAS, SAF, and PPS) and to identify protocol violators.